Frequently Asked Questions About Supplements for Joint Pain

 4. Is glucosamine safe for everyone?

-Furthermore, individuals with diabetes or those taking blood-thinning medications should consult with a healthcare professional before starting glucosamine, as it may interact with these conditions and medications.
-Pregnant or breastfeeding women should also seek medical advice prior to use.
+For most people, glucosamine is safe when taken as recommended.
+However, individuals with shellfish allergies should avoid glucosamine derived from shellfish.
+Those with diabetes or those taking blood-thinning medications should consult with a healthcare professional before using glucosamine, as it may affect blood sugar levels and increase bleeding risks.
+Pregnant or breastfeeding women should also seek medical advice before use.

 5. What medications should not be taken with glucosamine?